brianrackle/multi/README.md

 multi::vector<int, 2> new_vector = { {0,1}, {2,3}  };
 ```

-A simple alias template for more easier multi-dimensional containers.
+A simple alias template for easier multi-dimensional containers.

 ## Platforms
 Tested on clang++-4.6